holoviz/holoviews/doc/developer_guide/index.md

 A development version of HoloViews can be found [here](https://dev.holoviews.org/).
 You can ask a maintainer if they want to make a dev release for your PR, but there is no guarantee they will say yes.

+### Markdown docs and `llms.txt`

+As part of `docs-build`, HoloViews also generates clean Markdown versions of its documentation together with an `llms.txt` index file that points AI assistants at the most relevant pages.

+The build produces:

+- `builtdocs/markdown/` - a Markdown rendering of the documentation
+- `builtdocs/llms.txt` - an index of the most useful documentation pages for LLM-assisted development

+See [Using HoloViews with an AI assistant](../user_guide/use_llms.md) for how to consume these docs with an AI assistant.

 ## Build

 HoloViews have two build tasks.
 One is for building packages for Pip, and the other is for building packages for Conda.